 The yogi’s seat (asana)

 Dampness and cold are often properties of earth where the yogi might sit, so he is directed to first put down some kusha grass.
 Kusha grass is considered purifying, and rings woven of it are sometimes worn in worship to keep the hands ritually pure.
-It is also a remarkable insulator, both physically and metaphysically.
-In India I have used kusha mats with a blanket on top for sleeping on damp ground in bitterly cold weather, and was never bothered with either damp or cold–at least underneath me.
+It is also a remarkable insulator against cold and damp.
+In India I have used kusha mats with a blanket on top for sleeping on damp ground in bitterly cold weather, and was never bothered with either damp or cold underneath me.
 Such mats also make very good meditation seats, covered with a cloth.
 However, only dried kusha grass is used in matting, and the edges are very sharp and liable to cut the one handling it carelessly.

 To keep the deer skin from becoming worn (I knew one yogi that wore out a skin every four years because he traveled almost constantly), Krishna instructs that a cloth should be placed over that (my yogi friend did not do this).
-He does not specify what kind, but at the time of the Gita cotton or silk would have been the common types.
-(Because the silkworms are killed to get the silk thread, many yogis would not use silk, though it, too, has insulating properties.)
-Paramhansa Yogananda recommended wool cloth as it also insulates against subtle earth currents as does kusha grass and silk.
-Sheepskin should not be used, as the sheep is killed to get it, whereas normal wool cloth is made from the wool sheared from the sheep without harming them.
+He does not specify what kind, but it is a good idea to use cloth made of natural fibers.
+(Not silk, which is the congealed saliva of worms who are killed to obtain it.)

 The yogi’s chair